Gibsons, Browns and Other Northern Irish Relatives

 My mother had told me a strange tale of Mary Ann marrying two men and that she thought Christina was one of the later ones, to her second husband.
 As seen above this was not true as Christina was the eldest.

 The next part of Mum’s tale was that Mary Ann had married two brothers.
 I thought this could not be true as it was not lawful but actually a legal change in the early 1900s allowed this to happen and the 1911 census shows it very likely that Mary Ann and her children were actually living with her husband AND his brother.
-This is not definitely his brother but I suspect it to be so.
+Update 2024: for long enough I suspected that this was very likely to be his brother, giving credence to mum’s story.
+As you will see a little below, he was not, though he may well have been a relative.

 The third and strangest part of Mum’s story was that both men were named James!
 Looking at the 1911 census again this shows that the two men of the house were James Robert and Samuel James Brown.